 CARS.COM — The age of electric vehicles is coming.
 That eerie, high-pitched hum from an electric motor you can scarcely hear on the roadway is what Agent Smith would describe as “the sound of inevitability.”

 Across the Atlantic, the U.K. has already announced that it will ban the sale of vehicles with gasoline or diesel engines by 2040 (including hybrid and plug-in hybrid vehicles, as well), which mirrors a plan also proposed in France.
 The writing seems to be on the wall for the internal combustion engine — the future will be electrified.

-This, then, feels like a good time to examine the current viability of electric cars in this country given the limitations of infrastructure, the range of the vehicles and how long they take to recharge.
-I've been of the school of thought that owning an electric vehicle as your only car isn't really possible.
-There isn't enough range, and if I only had one car in the garage (which I do currently), I'd feel restrained from taking longer trips.
+This, then, feels like a good time to examine the current viability of electric cars in this country given the limitations of infrastructure, the range of the vehicles and how long they take to a battery recharge.
+I’ve been of the school of thought that owning an electric vehicle as your only car isn’t really possible.
+There isn’t enough range, and if I only had one car in the garage (which I do currently), I’d feel restrained from taking longer trips as a driver.
 But could that be changing?

 The Long-Range Electric Landscape

 Automakers have been trying to do their part by putting in more powerful batteries into electric vehicles, and over the past few years, the ranges of electric cars have surged.
 Take for example, the Nissan Leaf.
 When the Leaf first debuted in 2011, it had 73 miles of electric range.
 The redesigned 2018 model will offer double that: 150 miles.
 Also in 2017, the Chevrolet Bolt EV debuted with 238 miles of range.
 Then there is of course, Tesla, with the Model S topping out at 315 miles of range and the Model X rated at 289 miles of range for its most expensive trim levels.